 Where does autism start?

 A new study claims to show for the first time that ASD begins in the womb.
 So, another examines possible environmental impacts on autism development.
-The origin of ASD has been hugely debated by scientists.
 ASD is a physical condition, which is related to abnormal biology and brain chemistry.

 Genes seem to play an important role in the development of autism.
 Identical twins, for example, are more likely to both have autism than non-identical twins.
 Some things are allegedly related to autism but not scientifically proven.
 These include the nutritional diet of the mother.
 Changes in the digestive system, poisonings from mercury, problems with the processing of vitamins and minerals in the body, as well as vaccines.